AGA-Datathon-2023/Data-Noobs/README.md

 - Presentation Quality Tables (quantitative & qualitative variables)

 # **Results & Interpretations**

+In our analysis we assesed how the allocation of awards from the Department of State in New York is influenced by disbursements to date, programs, regions, and industries.
+The distribution of the funds is not evenly spread among programs, industries, and regions.
+We also wanted to dive deeper and focus on the impact public funds have in minority/women programs and in small businesses.

 **Minority/Women:**
 Using an alpha of 0.05, the entire model is statistically significant, and the null hypothesis is rejected, all else constant.
 Amount% of the variance in total state awards is explained by program, region, etc. For every interpretation we hold all else constant.